 In a similar fashion, when out riding in the summer, it’s so easy to overheat, and so any and all ventilation on a helmet is welcome.
 Plus, there’s the small and insignificant fact that adventure helmets look damn cool, especially when worn on an aggressively-styled adventure bike!

-We’ve previously taken a look at what you need to consider when buying an adventure helmet, and here we’ve put together a list of the six helmets that each scored 9/10 in a recent group test for Issue 54 of Adventure Bike Rider magazine.
+We’ve previously taken a look at what you need to consider when buying an adventure helmet, and here we’ve put together a list of the six helmets that each scored 9/10 in a recent group test in Adventure Bike Rider magazine.

 Icon Variant – £257